 - High-Five

 - Autism

 - D/HH (Deaf/Hard of Hearing)

 - ECSE (Early Childhood Special Education)

 - Hospital Agencies

-- Federal Setting IV EBD (Crawford, Harrison, Morris Park)
+- Federal Setting IV EBD (Harrison, Crosstown, River Bend)

 - Life Skills

 - DCD (Developmental Cognitive Disability)

 - CLASS, K12 (Coordinated Learning for Academic and Social Success)

 - POHI (Physical and Other Health Impairments)

 - SPAN (Special Programs Adolescent Needs, Secondary)

 - SPEN (Special Programs Elementary Needs)

 Reassignment of staff cannot take place from citywide program to building program and vice-versa.
-The exception to this is buildings may elect to fill vacant citywide program School Social Worker positions with existing School Social Workers upon mutual agreement.
+The exception to this is buildings may elect to fill vacant citywide program School Social Worker positions with existing site School Social Workers upon mutual agreement.

 When a citywide program is relocated to another site, it is considered to move intact.
 The staff who work with the program move with the program.
 The exception to this is School Social Workers.
 If a Citywide program is moved or closed, School Social Workers may move into open SSW positions in their current building with the consent of the building administrator and the Social Worker.
-The School Social Worker may also elect to be excessed and go to teacher bidding.
-If no School Social Worker open position exists at that site, the school social worker will be excessed and may go to teacher bidding.
+The School Social Worker may also elect to be excessed and participate in the transfer process.
+If no School Social Worker open position exists at that site, the school social worker will be excessed and shall participate in the transfer process.